phblj/phblj.github.io/source/The-Condors-Nest/index.md

 #### My kids?

 Definitely!
 We'll do our best to keep them occupied during the reception if they're school-aged.
-Your children are definitely invited to the wedding and reception.
+Your whole family's included on the invitations.

 #### A date?